Kann verbrannter Toast wirklich Krebs verursachen?

 I'd far rather my patients gave up smoking (cigarette smoke contains acrylamide, in case you're wondering) than deprive themselves of the odd piece of crunchy toast.

-Fried food, of course, is high in calories, and creates a link between obesity and cancer, including breast, bowel, cervical and kidney cancers.
+Fried food, of course, is high in calories, and creates a link between obesity and cancer, including Brust, bowel, cervical and kidney cancers.
 The Food Standard Agency's advice to eat a varied and balanced diet is sensible.
 But it's the same message I, and thousands of other doctors, have been banging on about for years.

-Patient picks for Bowel cancer
+Patient picks for Darmkrebs

 Krebs